maliMirkec/mentoring/site/slides/index.md

 ---
 layout: slides
-title: "Slides"
+title: Slides
-description: "The slides for The UI Development Mentoring Program tips."
+description: The slides for The UI Development Mentoring Program tips.
 tagline:
-  - "The UI Development Mentoring Program tips are available as slides, too."
+  - The UI Development Mentoring Program tips are available as slides, too.
 beer: true
 ---